Contact Us

 anaworking.jpeg

 Ana lives in Mololoa, a community on the outskirts of Tegucigalpa.
-She lives with her husband, 73-year-old mother, and four children.
-In 2014 Ana signed up for the Mi Esperanza sewing course offered in the community center in her village.
+She lives and cares for her elderly mother and four children.
+In 2014, Ana signed up for the Mi Esperanza sewing course, which was offered at the community center in her village.
 Ana was a great student and made a lasting impression on our instructor.

 Ana at a glance